tigerfarm/tigclient/README.md

     https://example.com/indextr.html

 Your workers need to be configured to use the Client's TaskRouter features.
-The Worker name (example: "david") and client "contact_uri" (example: "client:david") need to match, and match with the OwlClient's Client ID value (example: "david").
+The Worker name (example: "david") and client "contact_uri" (example: "client:david") need to match, and match with the Tiger Voice Client's Client ID value (example: "david").
 See the following screen prints.
 This is how the Client links to the TaskRouter Worker configuration.